-It is always a tad disheartening when you see fighting and griping within the fetish lifestyle and industry.
+It is always a tad disheartening when you see fighting and griping within the fetish lifestyle and industry – the fighting in regards to kink shaming.
 It happens because someone finds offense with the topic that turns someone else one.

 We aren’t exactly seen around the world as the beacons of morality – should we really be fighting and trying to destroy each other from within our own industry?

 The vanilla world stands united with their very loud voices of hate and disgust towards sex workers and fetish lifestyle lovers.
 At one time this really was a Live and Let Live, type of community – but with the current political climate – it seems the poo flinging is only getting worse…WITHIN our ranks.

 I’ve spoken out on this topic before, but it seems to be creeping up into my time line again.
 There is a HUGE difference between being a hateful bigot (racist, homophobic, any kind of -ism or -phobic you can think off) and just engaging in kink and fetish.
 I am a sex worker, I wouldn’t be able to thrive in this world without having a strong backbone.
 I speak out for fetishists in the same way that I will speak out for anyone that is the target of hate.